-Now that we have all the components of the filepath, we should be able to navigate to the required file.
+Now that we have all the components of the file path, let's navigate to the required file.

 dism /online /norestart /add-package:%SystemRoot%\servicing\Packages\Microsoft-Windows-IIS-WebServer-AddOn-2-Package~31bf3856ad364e35~amd64~~10.0.18362.815.mum

-When the operation has completed successfully, uninstall and then reinstall Kepion so the changes can take affect.
+5. After the operation has completed successfully, uninstall and reinstall Kepion for the changes to take effect.

 Enable Windows Authentication on Pro Edition

-If this happens in a newly setup environment, please make sure the IIS Windows Authentication feature has been turned on.
+If user authentication fails in a newly setup environment, please make sure the IIS Windows Authentication feature has been turned on.

 1. Open Windows Features.